 *July 9, 2020 Update* This course has reached registration capacity.
 If you would like to be added to the course waitlist, please contact Carol Jones at firstname.lastname@example.org.

-The Tennessee Basic Finance Course is a one-and-a-half-day, hands-on course that focuses on the variety of development finance tools available in Tennessee, from bonds, tax credits, PILOT and TIF, to federal financing programs, revolving loan funds and access to capital lending resources.
+The Tennessee Economic Development Basic Finance Course is a one-and-a-half-day, hands-on course that focuses on the variety of development finance tools available in Tennessee, from bonds, tax credits, PILOT and TIF, to federal financing programs, revolving loan funds and access to capital lending resources.
 Through case studies, course participants will explore the pros and cons of utilizing the various tools in the economic development finance toolbox.

 This course is one of a series provided by UT Center for Industrial Services (UT CIS) designed to share best practices and trends with Tennessee’s economic development practitioners, private industry leaders, community leaders and elected officials.

 July 22-23, 2020 | This course will be presented online

 Registration $300 | Registration deadline: July 10, 2020

 The registration fee covers course materials and instruction.
 Registration is limited to 35 participants and is filled on a first-come, first-served basis.